mcandre/swiper/README.md

 8.82            1.13e+08
 ```

+# WARNING

+Expect API/ABI to continually break as we continue to tune the project.
+Users interested in version pinning may apply VCS commit ID as a fallback.

 # DOCUMENTATION

 https://mcandre.github.io/swiper/

+# LICENSE

+FreeBSD

 # CONTRIBUTING

 For more details on developing swiper itself, see [DEVELOPMENT.md](DEVELOPMENT.md).

-# LICENSE

-FreeBSD

 # DISCLAIMER